What is Customer Effort Score (CES)?

 Though “effort” is in the name of the score, it isn’t actually the best way to phrase the question.
 “Effort” doesn’t translate well for international surveys and can be misinterpreted.
 Instead, a universally understood word like “easy” is ideal.
 Delighted has CES question templates in 30+ languages for global businesses.

-customer effort score survey in different languages
+customer effort score survey language drop-down

 Open-ended feedback